-The Unflappable Princess Anne: How the Queen's Daughter Dealt With a Kidnap Attempt, Divorce, Diana & the Title ''Her Royal Rudeness''
+Princess Anne's Unique Royal World: How She Deftly Handled a Kidnap Attempt, Divorce and Princess Diana

 On March 20, 1974, Princess Anne was almost kidnapped.

-The only daughter of Queen Elizabeth II and Prince Philipwas on her way to Buckingham Palace with her husband, Mark Phillips, after a film screening when their maroon Rolls Royce was waylaid on the Mall by a white Ford Escort.
+The only daughter of Queen Elizabeth II and Prince Philipwas on her way to Buckingham Palace with her then-husband Mark Phillips after a film screening when their maroon Rolls Royce was waylaid on the Mall by a white Ford Escort.

 Anne's Scotland Yard-issued bodyguard, Inspector James Beaton, got out of the car and was shot in the shoulder by Ian Ball, a 26-year-old unemployed laborer from north London.
 Beaton fired back once but then his gun jammed.
 Ball approached the Rolls and ordered Anne to get out—or he'd shoot.